Adnuntius/documentation/adnuntius-data/sending-data/http/http-profile.md

 ## Request object

-Data is send to Adnuntius using a HTTP POST request, with a JSON payload containing the fields described below.
+Data is sent to Adnuntius using a HTTP POST request, with a JSON payload containing the fields described below.
 A separate object is required for each profile to be created or updated.

 ### Field Descriptions